adhocteam/styleguide/pages/writing.md

 ### Inclusivity

 Do not write content that assumes a given point-of-view as the one agreed upon by all.
 Find ways to contrast, incorporate, and respect other ways of thinking.
-Having strong opinions is something to be encouraged, but sharing these opinions should never come across as a rant, or broadside attack on others who do not share our perspective.
+Having strong opinions is something to be encouraged, but sharing these opinions should never come across as a rant or broadside attack on others who do not share our perspective.